-Pre-professional students are ones who intend on applying to a program that requires a certain set of prerequisite coursework and credits before application to a professional program.
+Pre-professional students are ones who intend on applying to a program in the College of Pharmacy and Health Sciences which require a certain set of prerequisite courses and/or credits before application to a professional program.
 At Wayne State University, students planning to apply to the following programs would need to start as a pre-professional student:

 - Clinical Lab Science